-- 1. the Prospectus;

-- 2. the Registration Statement;

-- 3. a copy of the Declaration of Trust of the Company (the "Articles"), as amended, restated or supplemented, if applicable, as certified by the Maryland State Department of Assessments and Taxation on November 9, 2004, and certified to us by the Senior Vice President, General Counsel and Secretary of the Company as being complete, accurate and in effect as of the date hereof;
+- 1. the Prospectus; - 2. the Registration Statement; - 3. a copy of the Declaration of Trust of the Company (the "Articles"), as amended, restated or supplemented, if applicable, as certified by the Maryland State Department of Assessments and Taxation on March 28, 2005, and certified to us by the Executive Vice President, General Counsel and Secretary of the Company as being complete, accurate and in effect as of the date hereof; - 4. the Amended and Restated Bylaws of the Company, as amended, restated or supplemented, if applicable (the "Bylaws"), in the form certified to us by the Executive Vice President, General Counsel and Secretary of the Company as being complete, accurate and in effect as of the date hereof; - 5. the Registration Rights Agreement, dated as of February 1, 2005, by the Company and Francis O. Day, III;